mapbox/mapbox-plugins-ios/README.md

 ## Using Test App

 Test out Mapbox Maps Plugins in the TestApp.
-Add your [Mapbox Access token](https://www.mapbox.com/help/how-access-tokens-work/) to the `mapbox_access_token` file to get started.
+Add your [Mapbox Access token](https://www.mapbox.com/help/how-access-tokens-work/) to the `mapbox_access_token` file and run `carthage bootstrap` to get started.

 ## Getting Started with the Traffic Plugin